|

 FIFTH-

-around the bill and leader.
-Make sure the leader is centered under
+Make the final wraps around the bill and leader.
+Make sure the

-the bill to prevent bait from spinning while trolling.
-Break the
+leader is centered under the bill to prevent bait from spinning

-tip of the bill off making sure the bait is being pulled from the
+while trolling.
+Break the tip of the bill off making sure the bait

-nose tip and not from the hook.
+is being pulled from the nose tip and not from the hook.

 |